rmnldwg/lymph/docs/source/lymph.rst

 Node
 ----

 Represents a lymph node level (LNL) or rather a random variable associated with it.
 It encodes the microscopic involvement of the LNL and - if involved - might spread along outgoing edges.

+The probability for a healthy node to become involved is - for performance purposes - not computed by a method of the :class:`Node` class, but rather in a cached function outside:

+.. autofunction:: lymph.node_trans_prob

 .. autoclass:: lymph.Node
    :members: